D-MODD: A Diffusion Model of Opinion Dynamics Derived from Online Data: Dataset Methodology

-This yields a two-dimensional latent space in which these two sets of coordinates form an effective potential landscape for online opinion evolution.
-Indeed, the smoothed density of users, concentrate around these two attractors, while the coordinate differences between two consecutive time step exhibits coherent flows converging toward these points, revealing two stable attractor basins with diffusive fluctuations around them.
-These two distinct and persistent attractor regions are shown in Fig.~\ref{fig:ideology_flow} where the green/red stars correspond respectively to the barycenters of pro-climate and denialist anchors accounts.
-Most users are distributed around these attractors as we can observed from the iso-density contours and the density peaks (green/red dots).
-The flow field, reconstructed by Gaussian-kernel smoothing of empirical one-step opinion displacements on a regular grid, reveals that users’ trajectories between consecutive time steps tend to converge toward these attractors.
+We then embed these graphs using node2vec ~\citep{grover2016node2vec} and we apply a supervised UMAP 2D reduction ~\citep{mcinnes2018umap} trained on two sets of anchor accounts with known pro-climate or denialist positions.
+At each time step, we compute the barycenter of the pro and denialist anchors and perform a linear coordinate transformation to require that the pro and denialist barycenters are located at the coordinates (+2, +2) and (-2, -2), respectively.
+This yields a two-dimensional latent space $\mathcal{O}$ in which these two sets of coordinates form an effective potential landscape for online opinion evolution and where each user account $i$ has a coordinate $(x_i,y_i)$.
+Indeed, the smoothed density of users concentrates around these two barycenters, while the coordinate difference between two consecutive time steps exhibits coherent flows converging toward these points, revealing two stable attractor basins with diffusive fluctuations around them.
+These two distinct and persistent attractor regions are shown in Fig.~\ref{fig:ideology_flow} where the green/red stars correspond, respectively, to the barycenters of pro-climate and denialist anchor accounts.
+Most users are distributed around these attractors, as we can observed from the iso-density contours and the density peaks (green/red dots, next to/overlapping with the stars).
+The flow field, reconstructed by Gaussian-kernel smoothing of empirical one-step opinion displacements on a regular grid, reveals that the users’ trajectories between consecutive time steps tend to converge toward these attractors.
 This indicates that the majority of users align with the dominant orientation of their respective communities (pro-climate vs denialist), with fluctuations whose magnitude can be quantified to extract sociologically meaningful measures of within-group opinion variability and the strength of collective alignment.
-For instance the variance of the iso-contours could reflects the in-group opinion diversity of each social group.
+For instance, the variance of the iso-contours could reflects the in-group opinion diversity of each social group.